Broken Seat Back Attorneys

-A common cause of injury and death involving broken seat backs is due, in part, to seat belt restraints failing to keep passengers secure in their seat at the time of an accident.
-Crash test video footage shows seat back failures can cause driver and passenger seats to collapse backward when being hit by another vehicle from behind; this impact causes vehicle occupants to be propelled into the backseat area of the car, resulting in injury to both the front and rear passengers.
+Broken seat backs can cause injuries and death in part due to seat belt restraints failing to keep passengers secure when an accident occurs.
+Crash test dummy footage has shown seat back failures can cause driver and passenger seats to collapse backward when the vehicle is hit by another automobile from behind.
+This impact causes vehicle occupants to be propelled into the backseat area of the car, resulting in injury to both the front and rear passengers.

-Several manufacturers have experienced issues with seat backs failing to withstand the impact of a car crash.
-In relatively low-speed collisions, drivers and passengers have had catastrophic spinal cord, back, and head injuries due to defective seat backs.
-If you are a family member have had your seat collapse or fail during an automobile crash, contact The Potts Law Firm to see how we can help you.
+Several automobile manufacturers have experienced issues with seat backs failing to withstand the impact of a car crash.
+In relatively low-speed collisions, drivers and passengers have suffered catastrophic spinal cord, back, and head injuries due to defective seat backs.

 - Paralysis and spinal cord injuries